 With regard to biological and epidemiological data, only reports that have been published or accepted for publication in the openly available scientific literature are reviewed by the working groups.
 In certain instances, government agency reports that have undergone peer review and are widely available are considered.
-Exceptions may be made on an ad-hoc basis to include unpublished reports that are in their final form and publicly available, if their inclusion is considered pertinent to making a final evaluation (see pp. 29 et seq.).
-In the sections on chemical and physical properties and on production, use, occurrence and analysis, unpublished sources of information may be used.
+Exceptions may be made on an ad-hoc basis to include unpublished reports that are in their final form and publicly available, if their inclusion is considered pertinent to making a final evaluation (see pp. 25 et seq.).
+In the sections on chemical and physical properties, on analysis, on production and use and on occurrence, unpublished sources of information may be used.